rizumu/django-podcasting/docs/installation.rst

 Want to send a tweet every time a new Episode is created?

-If python-twiiter is installed, automatic posts for new tweets is possible:
+If python-twitter is installed, automatic posts for new tweets is possible:

 * python-twitter_: ``pip install python-twitter``